 - Adapter Effective Length = Optical Distance - Image Train Back focus

-For example, if you have a flattener that requires an Optical Distance
+In the simplest example, if we have a flattener requiring an Optical Distance

-is simply 17 mm and you will need a custom adapter with an Effective Length
+is simply 17.5 mm and we will need a custom adapter with an Effective Length

-(55 minus 17) to end up with the correct spacing for that flattener.
+(55 minus 17.5) to end up with the correct spacing for the flattener.

 Additionally, if there is any glass filter installed between the reducer/flattener

-and the CCD (perhaps inside a filter wheel), the effective length may need a small correction to take
+and the camera (eg. in the filter wheel), the effective length may need a small correction to take

 into account light diffraction through the filter glass: each 3 mm of glass thickness INCREASES